Maxine Medina: Early life and education

-Maria Mika Maxine Perez Medina was born in Quezon City, Metro Manila, Philippines.
-She obtained a bachelor's degree in interior design from the De La Salle–College of Saint Benilde and in Philippine School of Interior Design (PSID).
+Maria Mika Maxine Perez Medina was born on May 10, 1990 in Quezon City, Metro Manila, Philippines.
+She obtained a bachelor's degree in interior design from the De La Salle–College of Saint Benilde and the Philippine School of Interior Design.
+She works as an interior designer.
 She is a commercial print ad model and a senior member of Professional Models Association of the Philippines.
-Dianne Medina is her cousin and Binibining Pilipinas-Universe 1990 Germelina Padilla is her aunt.
+Dianne Medina is her cousin.